lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-12-Wittgenstein.md

 Their mode of working is as intuitive as anybody else's.
 Other mathematicians are unlikely to be thinking about set theory at all.

+While on the subject of intuition, let's have
+[Gödel describing Russell's discovery](https://doi.org/10.1017/CBO9781139171519.024) of his famous paradox:

+> By analyzing the paradoxes to which Cantor's set theory had led, [Russell] freed them from all mathematical technicalities, thus bringing to light the amazing fact that our logical intuitions (i.e., intuitions concerning such notions as: truth, concept, being, class, etc.) are self-contradictory.[^2]

+And this was no meaningless calculation, but a cataclysm that seemed to threaten mathematics itself.

+[^2]: Kurt Gödel, Russell's mathematical logic. *In*: P Benacerraf, H Putnam (eds), *Philosophy of Mathematics: Selected Readings* (CUP, 1984), 447-469

 ### Postscript

 Wittgenstein served in World War I. His diaries and letters are powerful:

 > Life is a form of torture from which there is only temporary reprieve until one can be subjected to further torments.
 A terrible assortment of torments.
 An exhausting march, a cough-filled night, a company of drunks, a company of mean and stupid people.
 Do good and be happy about your virtue.
 I am sick and lead a bad life.
 God help me.
 I am a poor unlucky being.
 God deliver me and grant me peace!
 Amen.

-Without doubt, he could write clearly and with plain language when he had something to say.
+Without doubt, he could write clearly and in plain language when he had something to say.